EmpaEconversion/aurora-cycler-manager/README.md

 ```

 - There are three tabs, samples plotting, batch plotting, and database.
-- To upload sample information to the database, use the 'Add samples' button in the database tab, and select a .json file defining the cells.
+- To upload sample information to the database, use the 'Upload' button in the database tab, and select a .json file defining the cells.
-- Hand-made cells can also be added, a .json must be created with the keys defined in the configuration file.
+- Hand-made cells can also be added, a .json must be created with the keys defined in the configuration file - the only required key is a unique "Sample ID".
 - Protocols can be created in database -> protocols.
 - In database -> pipelines, load samples onto the pipelines, then submit a protocol.
-- Loading samples, submitting jobs, analysing data etc. can also be run in Python scripts directly - see the example in `server_manager.py`.
+- Loading samples, submitting jobs, analysing data etc. can also be run in Python scripts directly through the `ServerManager` class.

 With SSH access, automatic data harvesting and analysis is run using:
 ```shell